Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

 Someone else does the audit work to ensure the recorded transaction is valid.

 When we look at the crypto world, it follows a similar process flow.
-The only difference is that instead of trusting a particular institution to do the work, the crypto space removes the traditional intermediaries and offers a decentralized mechanism.
-When a transaction happens, it gets grouped with other transactions and registered into a block.
+The only difference is that instead of trusting a particular institution to do the work, the crypto space removes the traditional intermediaries and offers a decentralised mechanism.
+When a transaction happens, it gets grouped with other trades and registered into a block.
 Once the block is uploaded and linked to the rest of the chain (hence, the name blockchain), it gets verified and validated in the network.